robertjd/express-stormpath-jquery-example/README.md

-# Express-Stormpath Example Query Project
+# Express-Stormpath Example jQuery Project

 A simple Express.js web application to demonstrate core Stormpath functionality with a simple JS client.